trunal123/PerennialMayDayChallenge/Rules.md

 1. This is a non team coding event.

 2. All working (includes git actions, creating folders/directories, files, editing, saving, running the code, etc) has to be COMPULSORILY done in the Terminal/CommandPrompt.
+   <br> No IDEs or GUI tools are allowed.

 3. Fork this repository, then clone the fork of this repository from your repository, and start working.
    <br> At the end of the Challenge, generate a Pull Request back to this repository.